-Unless otherwise noted, all terms contained in these rules are defined as set forth in any current version of any Pollution Control and Ecology Commission Rules.
-Any changes made by the Commission shall be considered immediately engrossed within these rules.
+Unless otherwise noted, all terms contained in these regulations are defined as set forth in any current version of any Pollution Control and Ecology Commission Regulations.
+Any changes made by the Commission shall be considered immediately engrossed within these regulations.
 Should a conflict in definition arise, the terms are defined by their plain meaning.

-This section contains definitions for terms that may appear throughout these rules.
+This section contains definitions for terms that may appear throughout these regulations.
 Additional definitions may appear as needed for specific chapters.
 Except where noted otherwise, the term 'may' is permissive and the term 'shall' is a directive or requirement.
-When used in the rules:
+When used in the regulations: